Manfred Abelein

-Manfred Abelein (20 October 1930, Stuttgart, Württemberg - 17 January 2008) was a German politician.
-He was a representative of the German Christian Democratic Union.
+Manfred Abelein (20 October 1930 – 17 January 2008) was a German politician.
+He was a representative of the Christian Democratic Union.

 Education and Work

 Abelein graduated with a degree in law, political science and economics.
 He later worked as a professor at the University of Regensburg, where he taught politics and public law.
 He was well known for his regular course on "The Current Problems in Fiscal Policy".

 Member of Parliament

 Abelein was a member of the German Bundestag from 1965, when he succeeded Rudolf Vogel, until 1990.
-He represented the constituency of Aalen-Heidenheim in Baden-Württemberg, and received over 50% of the votes every time he ran for election.
+He represented the constituency of Aalen – Heidenheim in Baden-Württemberg, and received over 50% of the votes every time he ran for election.
 In an article in the German newspaper Die Zeit, he presented himself as a conservative politician.
-He was replaced in office by Georg Brunnhuber in 1990, who still holds the seat as of 2009.
+He was replaced in office by Georg Brunnhuber in 1990, who held the seat until 2009.

 Abelein was also a member of the NATO Parliamentary Assembly, of which he was vice-president from 1985 to 1987.